Moving from MAMP to Vagrant for WordPress

-Over the years I have been a faithful user of MAMP, WAMP, and even XXAMP.
-As a freelancer, I don’t have much occasion to share my development environment and most of my clients have similar environments- shared servers in the low to mid range using a LAMP stack.
+Over the years, I have been a faithful user of MAMP, WAMP and even XXAMP.
+As a freelancer, I don’t have much occasion to share my development environment and most of my clients have similar environments, that is to say shared servers in the low to mid-range using a LAMP stack.
 I almost always have a staging server that allows me to build the site before pushing it live.
 This allows the client to approve everything before the site is launched or before changes are deployed.
 I honestly haven’t had too many problems with this system.
-I won’t say that the occasional bug doesn’t crop up but nothing that has made it worth my while to consider fixing something that isn’t broken.
+I won’t say that the occasional bug doesn’t crop up, but nothing that has made it worth my while to consider fixing something that isn’t broken.

 I write themes.
 I use WordPress.
 I want to improve my coding skills.
-I seek to maintain a good karmic balance 🙂 Plus fixing stuff that’s not broken when you don’t have to is much more fun than fixing broken stuff when you must.
+I seek to maintain a good karmic balance :) Plus refactoring when you don’t have to is much more fun than fixing broken stuff when you must.

 What does Vagrant do that MAMP, WAMP, or XXAMP do not?

 The main selling point of Vagrant is that you can pass around a development server and even synchronise it- using Git or some other version control system.
 It also allows you to bundle other tools into your server environment.
 In the case of MAMP there always seem to be caveats when installing server side tools.
 I won’t tell you how many weird problems I ran into when installing WP-CLI on MAMP.
 A lot of these are due to path configuration differences between a more typical local server environment and one using a package.
 Similar problems occur when one’s version of the package becomes outdated or when encountering a bug that can be fixed by upgrading to the latest version of part of the stack.
 The longer one uses a package such as MAMP, WAMP or XXAMP, the more these limitations seem to become apparent.